brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - I'd like to end with this
-- The pit stop was an analogy we used a lot
+- The pit stop was an analogy we used a lot at Schibsted
 - We were the pit stop crew
 - Developers were the drivers
 - They knew where to stop